eliyacobov1/vision2text-traffic/README.md

 ```bash
 python main.py eval --config configs/config_classify.yaml --ckpt checkpoints/model.pt
 ```
+Evaluation expects data in the same CSV format as training.
+Use `--data-dir` to point at the dataset you wish to evaluate on.
+By default this is also `sample_data`, so provide a different directory if you have a held-out test split.
 The script reports precision, recall, F1 and AUC and saves ROC, PR and confusion matrix plots to `eval_outputs/`.

 ## Demo